-Research in the lab examines the development of cognitive, emotional and social processes using cognitive and affective neuroscience methods.
-Below is a brief description of the various research projects currently underway in the lab.
+Research in the CAN-D lab examines the development of cognitive, emotional and social processes using cognitive and affective neuroscience methods.

 Puberty and adolescent brain development

 There is a fundamental gap in understanding how puberty affects neural systems supporting emotion regulation in typically developing adolescents.
 Filling this gap is important to advance knowledge regarding neurodevelopmental markers of risk for mood disorders, which typically onset during adolescence, particularly in girls.
 Given the importance of attentional biases in mood disorders, the goal of this project is to use EEG, fMRI and functional connectivity methods to gain a deeper understanding of puberty-specific effects on the functioning of frontolimbic and frontostriatal systems involved in attentional control in the context of emotion and motivation.

 Funding: NIMH R01MH099007

 Functioning of neural systems underlying cognitive-affective processes in ADHD